Core SOM Preclinical Phase

 Respiration and Circulation is a case-based, multidisciplinary course, taught by faculty members from foundational science and clinical departments.
 The course integrates critical principles related to the normal and abnormal functioning of the cardiovascular, pulmonary and allied systems, including content from the foundational, social, and clinical sciences.
 It includes clinical skills instruction in medical history and physical examination.
 Students participate in large and small group activities, including lectures, case-based collaborative learning, problem-based learning, clinical skills lab and simulations.
 Students will work collaboratively to master general principles, evaluate clinical literature, and develop tools for life-long learning.
 Students are assessed by multiple-choice examinations, small group and clinical skills performance, and professional development.
 Prerequisite: Successful completion of Infection, Blood and Immunity or permission of Associate Dean for Student Affairs.

-Gastrointestinal and Renal is a case-based, multidisciplinary course, taught by faculty members from foundational science and clinical departments.
-The course integrates critical principles related to the normal and abnormal functioning of the gastrointestinal, renal and allied systems, including content from the foundational, social, and clinical sciences.
+Muscles and Movement is a case-based, multidisciplinary course, taught by faculty members from foundational science and clinical departments.
+The course integrates critical principles related to the normal and abnormal functioning of the musculoskeletal, soft tissue and allied systems, including content from the foundational, social, and clinical sciences.
 It includes clinical skills instruction in medical history and physical examination.
 Students participate in large and small group activities, including lectures, case-based collaborative learning, problem-based learning, clinical skills lab and simulations.
 Students will work collaboratively to master general principles, evaluate clinical literature, and develop tools for life-long learning.
 Students are assessed by multiple-choice examinations, small group and clinical skills performance, and professional development.
 Prerequisite: Successful completion of Respiration and Circulation or permission of Associate Dean for Student Affairs.

 Second Year

-Muscles and Movement is a case-based, multidisciplinary course, taught by faculty members from foundational science and clinical departments.
-The course integrates critical principles related to the normal and abnormal functioning of the musculoskeletal, soft tissue and allied systems, including content from the foundational, social, and clinical sciences.
+Gastrointestinal and Renal is a case-based, multidisciplinary course, taught by faculty members from foundational science and clinical departments.
+The course integrates critical principles related to the normal and abnormal functioning of the gastrointestinal, renal and allied systems, including content from the foundational, social, and clinical sciences.
 It includes clinical skills instruction in medical history and physical examination.
 Students participate in large and small group activities, including lectures, case-based collaborative learning, problem-based learning, clinical skills lab and simulations.
 Students will work collaboratively to master general principles, evaluate clinical literature, and develop tools for life-long learning.
 Students are assessed by multiple-choice examinations, small group and clinical skills performance, and professional development.
-Prerequisite: Successful completion of Gastrointestinal and Renal and the end-of-year clinical skills assessment following the Gastrointestinal and Renal block or permission of Associate Dean for Student Affairs.
+Prerequisite: Successful completion of Muscles and Movement or permission of Associate Dean for Student Affairs.

 ACED 830.
 Brain, Mind and Behavior.
 8 Credits.